awsdocs/amazon-rekognition-developer-guide/doc_source/error-handling.md

 + *Provisioned Rate exceeded\.*
 + *S3 download limit exceeded\.*
 The number of requests exceeded your throughput limit\.
 For more information, see [Amazon Rekognition Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_rekognition)\.
-To request a limit increase, contact [AWS Support](https://aws.amazon.com/support)\.
+To request a limit increase, follow the instructions at [Create a case to change TPS quotas](limits.md#quotas-create-case)\.
 OK to retry?
 Yes

 **ResourceAlreadyExistsException **